Report last updated: 1/14/2017

 Get real-time, official conditions and closure information for all trails managed by Larimer County Natural Resources at www.NoCoTrailReport.org.

 The Blue Sky Trailhead and Blue Sky Trail are OPEN.
-Please be prepared for wet and muddy conditions.
+Please be prepared for snowpacked, icy, or muddy conditions.
+Yak-trax or similar traction aids recommended.
 Please stay on trail and do not go around muddy spots.
 If people go around muddy areas, the trail widens and vegetation is trampled.
 A widened trail is very difficult and expensive to restore.
 Thank you for helping to keep your open spaces beautiful!